 Record-keeping and security

-- Role of Keyperson: Our procedures set out a model for developing a key person approach that promotes effective and positive relationships for children who are in our setting.
-Review due November 2020.
+Role of Keyperson: We believe that children settle best when they have a key person to relate to who knows them and their parents well and who can meet their individual needs.
+Our procedures set out a model for developing a key person approach that promotes effective and positive relationships for children who are in our setting.
+Review due February 2022.